ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 * At 10th level, you always have the unholy aura spell prepared.
 * At 14th level, you always have the distraction aura spell prepared.
 * At 18th level, you always have the vulnerability aura spell prepared.
+___
-Furthermore, you may cast each of the above aura spells for no cost once upon reaching the described level.
+Furthermore, you may cast each of the above aura spells once upon reaching the described level for no cost.
 You regain all expended uses after a short rest.
-You may expend a free aura use to cancel one successful turn undead attempt that affected your undead allies.
+You may expend one aura use to cancel one successful turn undead attempt that affected your undead allies.

 #### Dark Path
 When you reach 3rd level, you walk a path that defines you as a death knight forever.
 Up to this